North Shore Connector: Reception

-Gateway Center Station construction in August 2011.
+Gateway station construction in August 2011.

 The North Shore Connector project attracted considerable controversy on both the local and national level.
 The points of contention included whether the North Shore Connector was the best way to extend Pittsburgh's light rail network; whether the North Shore Connector would prove to be competitive with existing roads, bridges, and trails in attracting commuters; and whether the project's long-term benefits to the region would justify its cost.
-Its supporters argued that any enhancement of public transportation infrastructure in the region should be welcome if it decreases regional reliance on automobiles, especially given the uncertainty of future fuel prices and the paucity of parking in the central business district, while opponents have argued that the project's small scope and large budget constitute a waste of government spending.
+Its supporters argued that any enhancement of public transportation infrastructure in the region should be welcome if it decreases regional reliance on automobiles, especially given the uncertainty of future fuel prices and the paucity of parking in downtown, while opponents have argued that the project's small scope and large budget constitute a waste of government spending.

 Locally, it was argued that the Pittsburgh Light Rail network probably deserved to be expanded, but that the most logical extension would be an eastward one, not a northward one.
-The "Spine Line", a proposed eastward extension reaching from the Central Business District to Oakland, was abandoned in part due to its prohibitive projected cost of over $1 billion and its estimated 15-year planning and construction schedule.
+The "Spine Line", a proposed eastward extension from downtown to Oakland, was abandoned in part due to its prohibitive projected cost of over $1 billion and its estimated 15-year planning and construction schedule.
 The North Shore Connector, by comparison, could be built quickly and with a substantially smaller budget.
 As one local columnist wrote, "People argue the T line should have gone to Oakland first, and they're right...The North Shore Connector is our consolation prize."

 On the national level, the project attracted controversy due to its cost and its use of federal funding.
 The project's original budget was estimated at $350 million, but it increased to $435 million by 2006, and to more than $550 million by 2009, later revised down to $528.8 million in 2010.
 (The final cost was $523.4 million.)
 Eighty percent of the funding was provided by the U.S. federal government.